Everything to know about Flatfeet in children | Is it a cause of concern?

 Many parents become concerned about this condition.
 It is important to note that for most cases, this condition isn’t problematic and does not require any primary treatment.

-As mentioned earlier, paediatric flatfeet as classified as symptomatic or asymptomatic (showing no symptoms).
+As mentioned earlier, paediatric flatfeet are classified as symptomatic or asymptomatic (showing no symptoms).
 Understanding this distinction helps in deciding the best course of action to manage and treat this condition.

 Also, read: All You Need to Know About Flat Feet